-Both standard and models with increased accuracy were available, the latter ) to the DIN standard 8605 but on straight-bed lathes only (i.e. without a gap) and up to 39 inches (1000 mm) between centres These superior models could be had with or with a high-precision leadscrew, this being made to a guaranteed maximum pitch error of just 0.0008" or 0.0004" over 12 inches (0.02 mm or 0.01 mm over 300 mm) Whether the increased accuracy was the result of more careful machining and assembly - or just the selection of the most accurate machines from a standard production batch (as Colchester did with some of their lathes) is not known, but, being a cynic, the writer would suggest the latter as being more likely.
+Both standard and models with increased accuracy were available, the latter to the DIN standard 8605 but on straight-bed lathes only (i.e. without a gap) and up to 39 inches (1000 mm) between centres These superior models could be had with or without a high-precision leadscrew, this being made to a guaranteed maximum pitch error of just 0.0008" or 0.0004" over 12 inches (0.02 mm or 0.01 mm over 300 mm) Whether the increased accuracy was the result of more careful machining and assembly - or just the selection of the most accurate machines from a standard production batch (as Colchester did with some of their lathes) is not known, but, being a cynic, the writer would suggest the latter as being more likely.

 Motor power varied, the makers suggesting from around 5 to 10 h.p. being necessary, the early standard models listed as needing 5.5 h.p. while publicity material hinted that later versions really needed 7.5 h.p.
-Fitted with a No. 4 Morse taper on all versions, on early models the headstock spindle was bored through 50 mm and fitted with DIN800 threaded nose, later machines being larger at 56 mm and usually found with the much more supportive and safe short-taper DIN 55022 - this using the same angle as the well-known American-designed CamLock type.
+Fitted with a No. 4 Morse taper on all versions, on early models the headstock spindle was bored through 50 mm and fitted with a DIN800 threaded nose, later machines being larger at 56 mm and usually found with the much more supportive and safe short-taper DIN 55022 - this version using the same angle as the well-known American-designed CamLock type.

-To bring the feed and screwcutting rates into a usable range, the slower of the two high-speed versions had the ratio of the changewheel gearing to the screwcutting and feeds gearbox halved while the "Special" had no screwcutting facility at all - and also lacked the spindle-reverse mechanism.
+To bring the feed and screwcutting rates into a usable range, the slower of the two high-speed versions had the ratio of the changewheel gearing to the screwcutting and feeds gearbox halved, while the "Special" had no screwcutting facility at all - and also lacked the spindle-reverse mechanism.
 Motors could be flange mounted against the outside left-hand face of the headstock, or foot mounted at the back of the headstock-end bed plinth - drive to the headstock input pulley being by three V-belts.
-Lubrication was taken care of by a pressure pump that distributed filtered oil through pipes to the required locations - earlier machines being fitted with a centrally positioned manifold above the gears from which the pipes ran; later models lacked the manifold and had revised pipework..
+Lubrication was taken care of by a pressure pump that distributed filtered oil through pipes to the required locations - earlier machines being fitted with a centrally-positioned manifold above the gears from which the pipes ran; later models lacked the manifold and had revised pipework..